 The U.S. Department of Education determines eligibility for federal aid.
-When eligibility has been determined, the

-Financial Aid Office forwards the promissory note to the guarantor or lender and sends a financial aid award letter to students.
+When eligibility has been determined, the Financial Aid Office forwards the promissory note to the guarantor or lender and sends a financial aid award letter to students.

-Grant Programs - No Repayment Required
+Grant Programs for Undergraduate Students - No Repayment Required